User-centric Cell-free Massive MIMO Networks: A Survey of Opportunities, Challenges and Solutions: Estimation of Channel State Information

 \section{Estimation of Channel State Information}

-Much of capabilities potentially provided by using a distributed user-centric, cell-free, architecture is only possible if accurate CSI is available.
+Much of capabilities potentially provided by the distributed user-centric, cell-free, architecture is only possible if accurate CSI is available.
 Serving users with many DUs requires timely CSI to be available, which introduces large overhead for channel estimation.
 In this regard, in the research community, time division duplex (TDD) systems are far more common than the frequency division duplex (FDD) counterpart.
 This is because of the lower feedback overhead~\cite{FeedbackOverhead6449246} required to share the CSI; in TDD systems channel reciprocity can be exploited to use a single pilot training phase (in the uplink).
-Although a cell-free scheme can benefit from downlink pilot training~\cite{DLTrainingCSI8799031, Rician9099874} in TDD mode to estimate an effective downlink channel~\cite{kay1993fundamentals}, especially for multi-antenna users, still using downlink pilots will result in an additional overhead that is dependent on the number of DUs.
-Hence, in real-world deployments such a scheme may not be practically feasible.